-Figure 2: The percentage of people testing positive for coronavirus (COVID-19) decreased in most regions of England in the week ending 3 January 2023
+Figure 2: The trends in the percentage of people testing positive for coronavirus (COVID-19) varied across English regions in the week ending 31 January 2023

-Modelled daily percentage of the population testing positive for COVID-19 on nose and throat swabs by region, England, 23 November 2022 to 3 January 2023
+Modelled daily percentage of the population testing positive for COVID-19 on nose and throat swabs by region, England, 21 December 2022 to 31 January 2023

-- 1. Credible intervals widen slightly at the end, as there is a delay between the swab being taken and reporting of results.
+- Credible intervals widen slightly at the end as there is a delay between the swab being taken and reporting of results.
 We report latest figures based on the reference day for that week because of this greater uncertainty in the most recent days. - 2.
 There is a higher degree of uncertainty in our estimates for English regions compared with England overall, shown by widercredible intervals. - 3.
 The percentage of people testing positive by region was calculated using a similar modelling approach to the national daily estimates in Section 2: COVID-19 by UK countries. - 4.
 We describe trends by comparing the probability that the estimate for the reference day is higher or lower than the estimate for 7 and 14 days prior.